 - In Virtual Desktop under the Settings Tab, set the following settings:

-- Video Frame Rate = Medium.
+- Video Frame Rate = Medium (Quest 1 only).
 The Oculus Quest can only support 72Hz, so a high frame rate is not necessary.

 - Video Bitrate Limit = Medium